H

 A life beyond time

-the person you are spirit
+the person you

 in the eyes of God